-Are you engaged and planning your wedding songs?
-Or are you about to celebrate your 10th wedding anniversary and need a list of some great songs about being married?
-Then, you came to the right place!
+Marriage songs are great for a number of moments.
+Maybe you're engaged and planning songs for your wedding.
+Or you're about to celebrate your 10th marriage anniversary and need a list of great songs about being married.

-Keep reading to find amazing songs about weddings and the absolute best songs about being married.
+Whatever the situation, keep reading to find the absolute best songs about marriage and being married.

 “Love and Marriage” by Frank Sinatra